andywillis/blog/README.md

 # Journal

+A simple blog with a focus on accessibility and performance.

+All posts are written in markdown.
+A conversion process renders the markdown to JSON that the component system can use to build the page.

-An engine to produce a simple compiled index HTML page from a bespoke Preact-like JS component system that renders markdown.
+A backend engine produces a simple compiled index HTML page from the rendered page and, eventually, separate pages for each post.
+The HTML can be progressively enhanced with JS where needed.

+Work undertaken:

 - Stage 1: React 180K
 - Stage 2: Preact 58K